hrt/LichessBot/README.md

 # Todo
 Use JS events to intercept updated DOM (to extract FEN board) instead of using XML GET requests for speed improvement.
 May not be trivial since ```document``` itself does not seem to update although the user sees the change.

+Look into lichess anti cheat and bypass it using delays, inaccuracies and pre moves.

+Add opening book to engine

+Use findings to update lichess anti cheat om Git?